-Lets go to Albert Finney in this movie, let’s go see this star…
+Let’s go to Albert Finney in this movie, let’s go see this star…

 Remembering this late actor with the whole shebang about his film, Shoot the Moon.
-A film telling us about Divorce, Dunlap style.
+A film telling us about divorce, Dunlap style.

 Shoot The Moon (1982) Official Trailer – Albert Finney, Diane Keaton Movie HD, Movieclips Classic Trailers

 George then leaves Faith, after 15 years of marriage for this much younger woman, a single mum, Sandy (Karen Allen).
-Who sees the kids as more of an inconvenience.
+She sees the kids as more of an inconvenience.
 On the rebound, Faith dates Frank Henderson (Peter Weller).
 He’s the man who comes to fix the tennis court.
-With George feeling estranged from his family and his home, leading to heartbreaking and traumatic scenes.
+George feels estranged from his family and his home, leading to heartbreaking and traumatic scenes.

-There is no glossy “made for Hollywood” story for this plot, but more tragic scenes which may profoundly effect you.
-The scenes especially between the parental leads and those with a young, Dana Hill showing a more vulnerable and tender side to their acting.
+There is no glossy “made for Hollywood” story for this plot, but more tragic scenes that may profoundly affect you.
+The scenes especially between the parental leads and those with a young, Dana Hill showed a more vulnerable and tender side to their acting.
 These scenes are all credibly executed, and Hill proved promising in this her debut movie.
-It’s a film I remember watching was a teen and one that I’ll always remember for Finney’s wonderful but frightening performance.
+It’s a film I remember watching as a teen and one that I’ll always remember for Finney’s wonderful but frightening performance.

 It really is a far cry from his musical roles in Scrooge and Annie that I’d grown up with.
-The Shoot the Moon acting performances sadly overlooked as Oscar material, but Keaton and Finney both winning Golden Globes.
+The Shoot the Moon acting performances were sadly overlooked as Oscar material, but Keaton and Finney both won Golden Globes.
 Finney’s role was originally offered to Jack Nicholson, who declined it due to the hard-hitting plot content.
 Of his role; Finney said to the New York Times;

 “It required personal acting; I had to dig into myself.
 When you have to expose yourself and use your own vulnerability, you can get a little near the edge.
 Scenes where Diane Keaton and I really have to go at each other reminded me of times when my own behavior has been monstrous.

 Let’s just add this leads to a heartwarming song and dance finale.
-I adored his romantic chemistry with Ann Reinking who played Warbuck’s secretary, Grace.
-And his wonderful singing performance both with Edward Herrmann as FDR in Tomorrow and Carole Burnett as Miss Hannigan in Sign.
+I adored his romantic chemistry with Ann Reinking who played Warbucks secretary, Grace.
+Finney gave a wonderful singing performance both with Edward Herrmann as FDR in Tomorrow and Carol Burnett as Miss Hannigan in Sign.
 A full review is found HERE.